EEBOS/osg-online-api-docs/content/index.md

 If your authentication token is not correct, you will receive a “HTTP Token: Access Denied” response.

-All of our API responses are sent in `JSON`.
+All of our API responses are sent in `JSON` or `XML` depending on request format.

 # Services